 Wednesday, Nov.
-11th .- It will be recollected that out on behalf of the combers, almost immediately after a party of the Anti-Wages League waited upon a magismagistrate said, such a thing might be possible, but that to make bread "cheap" to the poor; and its oppoit would be very cruel and imprudent to send some hun- nents have been denounced as persons who wish to dreds on that account.
-They then wanted to know if, withhold corn from the poor.
-As if to stamp that in case they stopped all their mills they could not demand a party of soldiers to protect their property and the peace of the town.
-He told them that that also was possible, vest, corn has risen to an alarming price.
-The spethe double purpose of doing with less combed wool, and any other:" and "give up the perusal of "The spare for the combers.
-They have always been bitter ble difficulties, obscurity and embarrassments in opponents to a Ten Hours' Factory Bill; but it appears which the reasonings of the fifth chapter are in-they are not so much opposed to the Short Time mea- volved;" declaring-"that discovery that I had not P.S .- Mr. Robert Mullan, Tyrell-court, Tyrell-street, and reasonable means to better the condition of its | Bradford, is authorised to receive money on behalf of members.
-Mr. Fairbairn complained that some incorrect | the Keighley woolcombers, from persons residing in that WAGES IN PAISLEY.-The Glasgow Examiner states supererogatory!" price charged by him to his men for coals was-large, that though trade is brisk at Paisley, the weekly averper cart of 16 cwt., 10s.
-6d.; small do., 3s.
-9d,; and that age of the weavers' wages does not exceed seren shil- Free-trade school, to whom it is necessary that I 1 KILMARNOCK .- The staple trade of this district is at present in a very depressed state.
+11th .- It will be recollected that last week the mill hands of Mr. William Lund turned required by the former.
+On their arrival, the several out on behalf of the combers, almost immediately after a party of the Anti-Wages League waited upon a magistrate to know if they could not send the turn-outs to prison for leaving work without a fortnight's notice.
+The magistrate said, such a thing might be possible, but that to make bread "cheap" to the poor; and its oppoit would be very cruel and imprudent to send some hundreds on that account.
+They then wanted to know if, in case they stopped all their mills they could not demand considerable rise on all sizes, still there were some sorts | a party of soldiers to protect their property and the peace the men were not satisfied with.
+It was then agreed of the town.
+He told them that that also was possible, money to their combers than the soldiers.
+This morning the Leaguers are posting up notices to run their low wages, and that provisions were dear, and hoped the double purpose of doing with less combed wool, and any other:" and "give up the perusal of "The they would get cheaper before the winter, through foreign of preventing their workpeople from having anything to spare for the combers.
+They have always been bitter ble difficulties, obscurity and embarrassments in opponents to a Ten Hours' Factory Bill; but it appears they are not so much opposed to the Short Time measure when it suits their own purposes.

+P.S .- Mr. Robert Mullan, Tyrell-court, Tyrell-street, and reasonable means to better the condition of its Bradford, is authorised to receive money on behalf of members.
+Mr. Fairbairn complained that some incorrect the Keighley woolcombers, from persons residing in that

+WAGES IN PAISLEY .- The Glasgow Examiner states that though trade is brisk at Paisley, the weekly average of the weavers' wages does not exceed seven shil- Free-trade school, to whom it is necessary that I made, at the request of the board of guardians, an investigation into a quarrel between the master, matron, schoolmistress, and the porter of the Loughborough Union workhouse.
+It appeared that it principle which formed the main argument of the originated in an avowed personal dislike on the part essay were Hume, Wallace, Adam Smith, and Dr. make arrangements for the lecturer to address the several bodies.

+KILMARNOCK.-The staple trade of this district is at present in a very depressed state.